ArmanTheParman/Parmanode/README.md

 #### Stable:

 Find the latest tag and download/unzip that to a directory on your drive.
+It must not be the home directory (Parmanode will know and not let you run it, apologies).
 To run it, 'cd' into the downloaded directory ("Parmanode"), then type './run_parmanode.sh' Do not forget to type the ".sh" extension in the run command.